Risty1994/Risty1994/README.md

 - 👋 Hi, I’m @Risty1994
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on mapping
-- 📫 How to reach me ...
+- 📫 How to reach me risty.khoirunisa@gmail.com

 <!---
 Risty1994/Risty1994 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.